 When choosing typefaces for brand design, think big.
 Look to families with several weights, variations and proportions.
 You may only need a handful of fonts, at first, but rest-assured situations will arise that call for additional weights, condensed and even expanded designs.

 Don’t try to use a font to replicate a logo.
 Logos are almost always hand-drawn.
 The initial type selection for a client should hinge off the characteristics of the logotype.
 It’s part of the client's unique DNA.

-When selecting a typeface for products aimed at children, look for a warm, friendly design with simple, generous letter shapes.
+CHILDREN: When selecting a typeface for products aimed at children, look for a warm, friendly design with simple, generous letter shapes.
 Counters should be rounded and open, not angular or rectangular and stay away from typefaces with non-traditional letterforms.
 Typefaces with larger x-heights are also generally easier to read – this is especially true for children.

 Fonts for headlines and product branding can be playful in design and color.
 Decorated typestyles, lots of color, and curved and jumping baselines can all be used to attract and entertain young audiences.
 Look to fun-loving and light-hearted typestyles, and ones that can take advantage of multiple colors.

 Scroll through the curated selection below and see how our foundry partners have used their fonts for children!

 FASHION: You can’t talk about fashion and fonts without first talking about Didone fonts.
 While fashion is all about trends and what’s new, Didone fonts have stood the test of time as an immovable centerpiece of fashion magazine covers, ads, and brand logotypes.
 They are still well-used!